stacks-network/docs/src/pages/mining.md

 stacks-node start --config=testnet-miner-conf.toml
 ```

+-> Note : While starting the node for the first time, windows defender might pop up with a message to allow access.
+If so, allow access to keep on running the node.

 Your node should start.
 It will take some time to sync, and then your miner will be running!

 ### Enable debug logging in Windows